Foord Global Equity Fund (Luxembourg)

 The fund aims to achieve optimum risk-adjusted returns by investing in a diversified portfolio of global equities and related securities.
 It seeks to outperform the MSCI All Country World Net Total Return Index after fees, without assuming greater risk.

-- With a higher risk profile
+- With a moderate to high risk profile

 - Seeking long-term capital growth